Start9Labs/documentation/site/source/guides/device-guides/dg-mac/lan-mac.rst

         :alt: Keychain submenu

     .. tip:: If the keychain console did not show the certificate as trusted, press "Command + spacebar" and type “Keychain Access”, and hit enter to re-open it.

-You're now ready to browse your service UIs with encryption, either via the browser, or with native client apps.
-For Mozilla apps, such as Firefox, you will need to follow the :ref:`Firefox Config <lan-ff>` guide, which we highly recommend.